amishbni/lastfm/README.md

 cd lastfm
 ```

-Go to https://benjaminbenben.com/lastfm-to-csv, download the CSV file into the directory of this repository, install the libraries and run the code on that file:
+Go to https://benjaminbenben.com/lastfm-to-csv, download the CSV file into the directory of this repository, install the libraries and run the code on that file (here `amirashabani.csv`):

 ```bash
 python -m venv venv